 Although the finance industry did not exist before 1962, it now provides 55% of the island's GDP and 60% of government tax income.
 There are now 55 banks and over 33,000 registered companies in Jersey.
 The industry is attractive due to Jersey's stable government and its proximity to both UK and Europe.
 Jersey's gross national income (GNI) per capita is among the highest in the world.
 The financial services sector (banking, trust, and fund administration and management, accountancy, and legal activities) now accounts for just over half of all economic activity in Jersey and employs almost a quarter of the workforce.
 For more details, see Jersey — The International Center.

-Tourism contributes about 25% of the island's GDP, which measured at GBP 40,800 per head in 2017.
-The tourism sector contributes about GBP 10 million in direct tax revenue and supports 7,250 jobs.
+Tourism contributes about 25% of the island's GDP.
 The largest groups of visitors come from the UK, and the island is also a popular destination for those from Germany, France, and the other Channel Islands.
 Jersey offers an array of world-class hotels with excellent facilities, a variety of restaurants and bars, and a lively nightlife.
-There are about 160 registered establishments providing accommodation of 11,967 bed spaces and four campsites that can provide for 1,250 persons.

 Jersey's agricultural industry began to flourish with the development of the Jersey cow and the Jersey Royal new potato.
 The Jersey cow evolved by selective breeding during the first half of the 19th century and a steady export business grew as a result of the international recognition of the quality of the breed.
 The Jersey cow is an important part of Jersey's living heritage and is the trademark of the skill of cattle breeders down the centuries.
 In 1879, Hugh de la Haye grew the first Jersey Royal new potato and within 10 years, over 65,000 tons were shipped out to the English market.
 Today, agriculture provides 5% of the island's GDP.
 Major exports include a range of dairy products associated with the Jersey cow, Jersey Royal potatoes, and a wide range of market garden crops and flowers.